 Greenwich Cove, East Greenwich

 Greenwich Cove is a busy waterway nestled between East Greenwich Marina and Goddard State Park.
 Goddard Park has miles of horse and biking trails, public restrooms, a swimming beach, and picnic tables.
-This area can get larger swells, so check the weather before you head out.
+This area can get larger swells, so check the weather before heading out.
 Mornings tend to be a bit calmer.

 Where to Put in Your Kayak to Paddle in Greenwich Cove